 Cable News Network, USA Today.
 CNN/USA Today/Gallup Poll # 2000-20:

 Microsoft/Parents/'Socially Responsible' [computer file].
 1st Roper Center for Public Opinion Research version.
 Lincoln, NE: Gallup Organization [producer], 2000.
 Storrs, CT: The Roper Center University of Connecticut [distributor], 2001.

 The above information is based on the citations described within:

 Roistacher, Richard C. A Style Manual for Machine-Readable Data Files and Their Documentation.
 Washington, D.C.: U.S. Dept. of Justice, Bureau of Justice Statistics, 1980.

 Roper Center products and services are provided "as is" without warranty of any kind, either expressed or implied.
-In no event shall the Roper Center or its agents be liable for any damages including, but not limited to, direct, indirect, special, punitive, incidental or consequential, or other losses arising out of the use of or inability to use our products.
-Members and their users shall indemnify and hold the Roper Center and its donors harmless from and against any and all claims, losses and liabilities arising from or related to their use of Roper Center Data or Services.
+In no event shall the Roper Center or its agents be liable for any direct, indirect, special, punitive, incidental or consequential damages, or other losses arising out of the use of or inability to use our products.

 Users at member institutions are responsible for knowing and adhering to the terms of the membership agreement.
 The agreement is available from the Roper Center or from its representative at the member institution.

 If the institution ceases to be a member of the Roper Center, individual users may keep copies of data obtained during the membership period, but the datasets and results from iPOLL searches must be removed from web sites or data libraries and cannot be further re-disseminated.